jhu-cisst/mechatronics-embedded/ReadMe.md

 We have not had success running Vitis from Visual Studio, even when disabling parallel builds (e.g., in Visual Studio, Tools...Options...Projects and Solutions...Build and Run...maximum number of parallel project == 1).
 There does not seem to be an option to disable parallel builds in NMake.

-Currently, Ninja can build everything except `platform_linux`; however, the problem appears to be due to Vitis on Windows (at least for 2023.1).
+Currently, Ninja can build everything except the `platform_linux` library and application; however, the problem appears to be due to Vitis on Windows (at least for 2023.1).

 The cross-compile build subdirectories (`cc_vitis` and `cc_clang`) are created and we have successfully cross-compiled `cc_vitis` using Ninja (in this case, `-j1` is not necessary).